jmkcoder/odyssey-uplink-protocol/IMPLEMENTATION_SUMMARY.md

 ### 4. Framework Adapters
 - Implemented adapters for major frontend frameworks:
   - React adapter for seamless integration with React components
-  - Vue adapter for Vue.js applications
+  - Vue adapter for Vue.js applications with reactive system integration
-  - Angular adapter with change detection integration
+  - Angular adapter with change detection integration and component property binding
-  - Svelte adapter with store-based reactivity
+  - Svelte adapter with store-based reactivity and action integration
 - Enhanced the existing VanillaJS adapter
-- Added automatic framework detection
+- Added automatic framework detection system that works in modern and legacy environments
-- Created documentation for each adapter with usage examples
+- Created comprehensive documentation for each adapter with usage examples
+- Implemented unit tests for all adapters to ensure compatibility and stability

+### 5. Framework Integration Hooks
+- Implemented framework-specific hooks for controller integration:
+  - React: `useUplink` hook for React components with Container component
+  - Vue: `useUplink` composable for Vue.js components with Container component
+  - Angular: `useController` function and `ControllerService` for Angular components
+  - Svelte: `getController` store integration and `connectElement` action for Svelte components
+- Created a framework-agnostic API with `getFrameworkHook()` for automatic framework detection
+- Added comprehensive examples in the documentation with practical use cases
+- Created dedicated `hooks.ts` module for easy access to all framework integrations
+- Implemented proper TypeScript declarations in `hooks.d.ts` for improved developer experience
+- Added integration tests for framework hook detection logic

 ## Documentation
-- Updated README.md with latest features
+- Updated README.md with latest features and framework-specific examples
-- Enhanced QUICK_START.md with practical examples
+- Enhanced QUICK_START.md with practical examples for all supported frameworks
 - Added comprehensive two-way binding documentation in ZERO_CONFIG_USAGE.md
+- Created FRAMEWORK_ADAPTERS.md with detailed descriptions of adapter architecture
+- Created FRAMEWORK_HOOKS.md with framework-specific integration examples
+- Added interactive examples in the examples directory:
+  - framework-adapters-demo.html with interactive code samples
+  - framework-hooks-demo.html with practical usage examples
+- Created PowerShell scripts to easily launch demos
 - Created dedicated TWO_WAY_BINDING.md for detailed implementation notes

 ## Testing